Long-grumbling Alaska volcano has explosive ash burst

-ANCHORAGE, Alaska A remote Aleutian volcano that has been restless for the past year rumbled to life, shooting a thin cloud of ash several miles into the sky, which could pose a slight hazard to aircraft, Alaska scientists said.
+ANCHORAGE, Alaska, June 19 A remote Aleutian volcano that has been restless for the past year rumbled to life on Tuesday, shooting a thin cloud of ash several miles into the sky, which could pose a slight hazard to aircraft, Alaska scientists said.

 However, satellite imagery shows only a weak ash signal, suggesting a thin cloud that dissipated quickly, said Stephanie Prejean, a U.S. Geological Survey seismologist at the observatory in Anchorage

 "It was just one explosion, which was very typical of the thing Cleveland has been doing in the last year," Prejean said.
-It is possible that the cloud rose to less than 35,000 feet, as the height was just one pilot's estimate, she said.
+It is possible that the cloud rose to less than 35,000 feet (10,670 metres), as the height was just one pilot's estimate, she said.

 Pilots have been advised of potential risks from Cleveland, which might explode again, Prejean said.
 "It could do that any time," she said.